leo-arch/keypress/README.md

 Awful, useful.

 > [!TIP]
+> Copy any text you like (yes, emojis are included) to the primary clipboard, and then paste it into the **keypress** interface to get the corresponding raw codes.
+>
 > Did you know that `printf "\xc3\x9f\n"` will print an `ß` (the german _Eszett_)?\
 > Try with `printf "\xf0\x9f\x98\x80\n"`.
 Nice!